hasura/graphql-engine/docs/graphql/manual/event-triggers/scheduled-triggers.rst

 Introduction
 ------------

 Scheduled triggers are used to execute custom business logic at a specific point in time.
-There are two types of timing events: cron-based or timestamp-based.
+There are two types of timed events: cron-based or timestamp-based.

 Cron triggers
 -------------